 So its really simple and really quite useful, saves me from throwing money away!

-1. 55 drops of Pure Essential Lavender Oil
+1. 55 drops of Pure Essential Lavender Oil (or any other essential oil of your choice)

 2. 1 tablespoon of pure grated beeswax